 Kailyn Shartel Rogers

-Kailyn is an Assistant Professor and the Composition Coordinator at the University of Tennesee-Martin.
+Kailyn (she/her) is an Assistant Professor and the First-Year Composition Coordinator at the University of Tennessee-Martin.

 Selected publications: